-- If only one section needs to be mapped, who does the mapping? - Is there a lead instructor or course coordinator? - Is there a section that is typical of most sections of the course? - If you want to compare multiple sections of a course: - Have most/all instructors map their section - Enables you to check for consistency of student learning experiences
+- If only one section needs to be mapped, who does the mapping?
+The answers to the following questions may guide decision making. - Is there a lead instructor or course coordinator? - Is there a section that is typical of most sections of the course? - If you want to compare multiple sections of a course, have most/all instructors map their section.
+This strategy enables you to check for consistency of student learning experiences.